GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E06_MythTrack.md

 &nbsp;

-# Track In Name of Almighty Elvis
+# Track: In Blessed Name of Elvis

 An Africa consumer of USA Elvis takes up residence in an immgrant hotel.